jeffchan4/Calorie-Tracker/README.md

-# Foobar
+# Calorie Tracker

-Foobar is a Python library for dealing with word pluralization.
+Calorie Tracker is a web app that helps track your daily calorie intake, and monitors your food log

 ## Installation